lacodix/laravel-model-filter/README.md

 Once installed you can filter, search and sort Models.
-You can create own filters based on our base filters, create individual filters, or use one of the predefined filters, that are ready to use with less or even without configuration like TrashedFilter.
+You can create own filters based on our base filters, create individual filters, or use one of the extended filters, that are ready to use with less or even without configuration like TrashedFilter.

 Additionally you can use the visualisation functionality of filters.